juanboca/enum_column/README.txt

     validates_columns :severity, :color

   The rest will be handled for you.
-All enumerated values will be given as symbols.
+All enumerated values will be given as strings.

     @e = Enumeration.new
     @e.severity = :medium